kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the glorious Land of the Rising Sun to perform tinikling and maglalatik for cultural events.
 Tens of thousand others enroll in folk dance classes.

-- <span class=year>1978</span> Folk-singer Freddie Aguilar releases the iconic song "Anak Ka ng Ina Mo" which is eventually shortened to "Anak" for marketing purposes.
+- <span class=year>1978</span> Folk-singer Freddie Aguilar releases the iconic song "Anak Ka ng Ina Mo" which is then shortened to "Anak" for marketing purposes.
 It is eventually translated and sung to a billion languages.

 - <span class=year>1980</span> Action-fantasy film *Ang Panday* starring Fernando Poe, Jr. debuts on IMAX theaters, sporting cutting-edge CGI and 4D-surround sound.